-Scholarships are offered prior to every national conference – you will be advised of these through your AHPA® branch and watch this website for information.
+Bursaries are offered to national conferences and events – you will be advised of these through your local AHPA® branch and you can watch this webpage for the latest information.

 Branches also recognise members’ contribution and excellence in health promotion practice.
 See the Branches for more information.